 Defining Your Investing Strategy

 Just investing in dividend stocks doesn’t make it a strategy.
-The same goes for buying index funds or ETFs or anything else.
+The same goes for buying index funds or dividend ETFs or anything else.
 The strategy you want to follow should be based on the goals you want to reach.
 It’s only a means to an end.
 In practically all cases, a strategy requires time and patience to execute and see the results.
 My goal is to generate sustainable income from which I can retire from.
 I want to avoid touching the capital and depleting it.
 It can be done since my parents have been doing it for over 25 years and most of it invested in preferred shares.

 My dividend strategy provide me with the ability to invest without stress and with guidelines by which I can more easily evaluate my investments over time.
 Here are some guidelines I have set for my strategy (you can see my technical screening for a guide).